 After you’ve massaged the kale with the yogurt dressing, you can top it in various ways.

-- Couldn’t find any ripe pears?
-Thinly sliced apples are a delicious substitute.
-Pomegranate arils would add a nice tart crunch.
+- Use a different fruit.
+Thinly sliced apples are a delicious substitute for pears.
+Pomegranate arils add a nice tart crunch (or try this kale pomegranate salad!).

-- Not crazy about mint?
-Just leave it out.
-Or add a different herb.
+- Switch out the herbs.
+If you’re not crazy about mint, just leave it out or add a different herb.
 Parsley would be delicious.

-- I like feta cheese but goat cheese, gorgonzola, or blue cheese would be yummy, too.
+- Try different cheese.
+I like feta cheese but goat cheese, gorgonzola, or blue cheese would be yummy, too.

-- Add cooked and cooled quinoa to make this a vegetarian main course meal.
+- Make it a main course salad.
+Add cooked and cooled quinoa to make this a vegetarian main course meal.

 To store this salad, you can massage the kale with the dressing and it will last at least a couple of days in the fridge, tightly wrapped.
 The kale will retain a good texture.
 Store the other components of the salad separately.